 A new pedestrian and cycle bridge connecting Nine Elms on the South Bank with the historic Pimlico embankment is a key component in the Partnership’s transport development plans.

-Transport for London’s feasibility study has confirmed the bridge is viable and would be a valuable addition to central London’s transport network.
+Transport for London (TfL)’s feasibility study has confirmed the bridge is viable and would be a valuable addition to central London’s transport network.
 The exact location is yet to be confirmed but the preferred options would land close to the site of the new US Embassy.

 TfL’s feasibility study suggests the bridge would cost around £40m, providing a car free alternative to Vauxhall or Chelsea Bridges.

-The final designs would need planning approval from Wandsworth and Westminster Councils, and sign off from the Mayor of London.
+Any design taken forward would need planning approval from Wandsworth and Westminster Councils, and sign off from the Mayor of London, before being built.

 A summary of the feasibility study can be downloaded from here.

 Architects can register their interest in the design competition by emailing email@example.com.